Borgaard/sf-wdi-51-assignments/README.md

 ![submodule](nicole-Borgaard/submodule-example.png)

-When commits are made in `sf-wdi-51-assignments` (root directory) with a child `.git` folder nested within, a Submodule is created. so ensure you remove `.git` folders in projects you clone _before_ committing in root.
+When commits are made in `sf-wdi-51-assignments` (root directory) with a child `.git` folder nested within, a Submodule is created, so ensure you remove `.git` folders in projects you clone _before_ committing in root.

 #### Submodule Fix
 The student's local personal folder needs to be uncached, which will remove the Submodule.